ItEngine/express-mvc-boilerplate/README.rst

 4. Middlewares for authentication.
 5. Admin generator using **Penguin** (This generate cruds automatic in base to folder models).
 6. API REST with **express-restify-mongoose**.
-7. Bootstrap, Angular2 and polyfill api fetch pre-installed.
+7. Bootstrap and polyfill api fetch pre-installed.
-8. Use jade.
+8. Use jade/pug.

 For add new models to api
 -------------------------